 Still love each and every one of them though!

 Curious, what are your family Christmases like?
 Are they loud, crazy, and chaotic like ours, or a bit more relaxed?
 Would love to know what traditions you guys have!

 In the meantime, I’ll be creating a new tradition, serving these up tomorrow for everyone’s arrival…along with this Slow Cooker Ramen, these Milk Chocolate and Peanut Butter Blondies, and some White Christmas Mojitos!

 Addicting Baked Seasoned Ritz Crackers

-2. Spread the Ritz out in an even layer on the 2 baking sheets.
-Bake for 25-30 minutes turning them halfway through cooking.
+- 1. Preheat the oven to 300 degrees F. Line 2 baking sheets with parchment paper.
+In a large bowl combine all the ingredients.
+Toss, gently, making sure the Ritz get evenly coated in the butter and seasonings.2.
+Spread the Ritz out in an even layer on the 2 baking sheets.
+Bake for 15-25 minutes turning them halfway through cooking.
 You want the Ritz to be golden brown.
 Allow the Ritz to sit on the baking sheet until cooled and dry, about 20 minutes.
 Store the Ritz in an air tight container for up to 2 weeks.